Frequently Asked Questions

 No, our worms are not labelled or packaged for human consumption.

-What are these white things in my order of mealworms?
+What are these weird white alien things in my order of mealworms?

-Those are pupa!
-Mealworms will sometimes change into their next phase of development if stressed.
-They will turn into beetles in a couple of weeks.
+Mealworms will sometimes pupate into their next phase of development if stressed.
 The pupae are absolutely harmless.
 They can be fed to your chickens and pets just as you would feed a worm.
+In fact, our wild birds seem to prefer them and will take them first.
 Once your worms are refrigerated, the pupation process will slow.

 Can I really keep my mealworms in my fridge?

 Absolutely!
-Unless you are starting a farm, we recommend that you keep your worms in a refrigerator.
-Don’t worry, they can’t climb smooth plastic so they won’t escape through the holes in the lid.
+We recommend that you keep your worms in a refrigerator.
+Don’t worry, they can’t climb smooth plastic so they won’t escape through the holes in the lid!

 Do you sell dried mealworms?